eesmer/LastControl/README.md

 ![alt text](doc/images/lastcontrol_logo-r1.png "LastControl")
 <br>

-LastControl performs hardening and health checks on Linux systems.
-It generates summary and detailed reports.
+LastControl performs hardening and health checks on Linux systems. <br>
+It generates summary and detailed reports. <br>

 With LastControl
-- You can perform an audit on your local machine.
+- You can perform an audit on your local machine
-- You can also centrally report remote servers with server setup.
+- You can also centrally report remote servers with server setup

 The purpose of LastControl; <br>
 To report results with automated checks and to provide useful guidance and documentation to system administrators.